Dealing with abusive men and their enablers in social justice and media collectives

 Got privilege-denying dudes?
 It’s not always obvious, because they know the language of anti-oppression.
 The difference is, they use it to manipulate others and hide their motives.
-Bad faith is the key indicator that your dude is a privilege-denying piece of shit.
+Bad faith is the key indicator that your dude is a abusive piece of shit.

 The litmus test instantly shows whether your sincere-sounding dude is actually a sexist jerkoff, and whether your white-male-dominated collective deserves another minute of your time.